 The following table shows a selection of Origin NBN plans on Canstar Blue’s database listed in order of standard monthly cost, from lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

-AGL was awarded four stars for overall satisfaction, but customers rated the brand five stars for value for money, customer service, and online tools and advice.
-AGL was rated four stars for ease of sign-up/set up and billing and cost clarity, and three stars each for plan flexibility and network coverage and reliability.
+AGL was awarded four stars for overall satisfaction in 2024, but customers rated the brand five stars for value for money, billing and cost clarity, ease of sign-up/set-up and for customer service.
+AGL’s score was rounded out with a four-star result for network coverage and reliability, online tools and advice and plan flexibility.

-Another major Australian energy provider, AGL offers customers in NSW, VIC, QLD and SA a range of electricity and natural gas products, with gas also available in WA.
-AGL’s electricity plans include bare-bones basic variable rate offers, as well as the Value Saver plan with lower rates and no exit fees.
-The company also sells specialised Seniors, electric vehicle and solar plans.
+As Australia’s second-largest energy provider, AGL offers customers in NSW, VIC, QLD and SA a range of electricity and natural gas products, with gas also available in WA.
+AGL’s electricity plans include variable rate offers, its Value Saver plan with lower rates and no exit fees, and a Netflix plan with included streaming.
+The company also sells specialised seniors, electric vehicle and solar plans.

-AGL offers home internet and mobile, both of which come with discounts when bundling with AGL Energy.
+Aside from energy, AGL also offers home internet and mobile, both of which come with discounts when bundling with AGL Energy.
 NBN customers can save $15 per month on their broadband fees, while mobile plans come with a $5 monthly discount.
-AGL’s mobile plans are month-to-month and SIM only, with coverage on the Optus 4G network.
+AGL’s mobile plans are month-to-month and SIM only, with coverage on the Optus 4G and 5G network.

 Here are the AGL Energy plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.